-Consumers are focusing less on discretionary purchases and more on staples.
+Consumers continue to focus less on discretionary purchases and more on staples.
 The sales of staple food items (as more people eat at home) and other products, such as disinfectants and household cleaners, are strong.

 China's Chamber of Commerce for Import & Export of Medicines & Health Products has highlighted that since the start of the COVID-19 outbreak, Chinese consumers have started to place even greater attention on health and nutrition.
 It is anticipated that there will be an increase in sales of multivitamins, vitamin C and fish oil.
 There has also been demand for various Traditional Chinese Medicine (TCM) products and associated dietary supplements – something linked to Chinese consumers currently spending more time indoors.